mwpowellhtx/BumpAssemblyVersions/README.md

 * We discovered during usage testing that BAV gets confused when there is a hybrid usage involved, that is, some versions originating from `.csproj` and others originating from an `AssemblyInfo.cs` `Attribute`.
 We do not have a solution in mind for that at the moment, but we can say that containing your adoption to one approach or the other seems just fine for operational usage.

+## Development Tips

+If you are interested in helping with development, here are some tips on how to build and test your changes:

+1) Copy this repository to your computer.
+2) Open the `BumpAssemblyVersions.sln` file with Visual Studio.
+3) Make your changes to the code.
+It might be easier to identify your modified BumpAssemblyVersions package later if you also modify the version string in the project file at this point.
+4) Build the project.
+This should produce a `*.nupkg` file in your build directory (`\bin\Debug\`) and several files in the subdirectory there.
+5) In your test project, install the NuGet package.
+5A) Tools > NuGet Package Manager > Manage NuGet Packages for Solution...
+5B) Click the gear icon to open an "Options" window.
+5C) Click the green plus icon to add a new Package Source to the list.
+5D) Name the package source something useful like "BavDevelopment", set the Source to the path to the directory that contains the `*.nupkg` file you built, and click OK to save the new NuGet package source.
+5E) Back on the Nuget window, use the "Package source" dropdown to change your source from the default "nuget.org" to your new "BavDevelopment" source.
+5F) On the Browse tab, you should see your modified BumpAssemblyVersions package ready to install in your test project.
+Install that package into the desired projects using the controls on the right side of the window.
+6) Now that you have your modified BumpAssemblyVersions package installed, you can tell Visual Studio to rebuild your test project to test your code changes.
+7) If you get a build error at this point saying that a BumpAssemblyVersions.dll file is missing, you'll have to copy all the files from the build subdirectory mentioned in step 4 into the path mentioned in the error message.
+Then, you should be able to build your test project successfully.
+Remember to copy those files every time you rebuild and install your modified NuGet package.

 ---

 <sup>\[<a name="msbuild-caveats">1</a>\] With any of these inputs, usual `MSBuild` `Condition` rules apply, so you may mix and match the specified files to bump depending on `Configuration` or other criteria at your discretion.</sup>